Modeling Ratios

 The denominator in both formulas uses book values, rather than market values and invested capital is the sum of all sources of finance (typically debt plus equity) less any financial assets (such as cash).

 Companies that generate a high return on capital are allocating their resources more effectively than companies that generate a low return on capital – therefore a high return on capital is preferable.
 However, one of the most common errors in financial models is to predict growth in revenue and profits in the income statement, but the balance sheet forecasts do not consider the additional capital needed to fund that growth; this results in returns increasing throughout the forecast period.
-Therefore return ratios are really useful at helping us check whether the balance sheet forecasts support the income statement forecasts.
+Therefore, return ratios are really useful in helping us check whether the balance sheet forecasts support the income statement forecasts.

 Operational Efficiency Ratios

 Operational efficiency ratios are used to evaluate how effectively a company utilizes its asset base to generate income.
-The ratios give an expectation of the operational assets and liabilities needed by a business to generate a certain level or revenue or profit.
+The ratios give an expectation of the operational assets and liabilities needed by a business to generate a certain level of revenue or profit.
 Companies that are highly efficient are expected to generate greater returns for shareholders.

 There are a wide variety of different efficiency ratios that look at a range of different operational metrics.
 Analysts generally select a number of ratios for inclusion into a financial model based on the important operational aspects of the industry or business.
-The most common metrics used ‘working capital days’ and asset turnover:
+The most common metrics used are ‘working capital days’ and asset turnover:

-• Working capital days
+- Working capital days

 Working capital days are used to evaluate the efficiency of a company’s working capital cycle and are the most common metrics used to forecast working capital: